Lawmakers debate bill to rout out radical Islam in France

 Among other key points, the bill aims to keep a close watch on associations, including those that often run mosques, with measures including one aimed at ensuring that outsiders cannot take control of an association.

 Another measure requires associations receiving state funds to sign a “contract of Republican commitment” ensuring they honor French values.
 Funding must be reimbursed if the contract is broken.
-While foreign funding for mosques, not uncommon, is not banned, amounts over 10,000 euros ($12,100) must be declared.
+While foreign funding for mosques is not banned, amounts over 10,000 euros ($12,100) must be declared.

 If some Muslims feel a new layer of stigmatism, France’s other religions feel collateral damage.
-Le Monde newspaper reported they were unanimous in their criticism of the treatment of religious associations, which leaders told a parliamentary commission add unnecessary layers of busy work, oversite and suspicion for all faiths.
+Le Monde newspaper reported they were unanimous in their criticism of the treatment of religious associations, which leaders told a parliamentary commission adds unnecessary layers of work, oversight and suspicion for all faiths.

 The proposed law also seeks to halt the issuing by doctors of virginity certificates, the practice of polygamy and forced marriage.
 Doctors would be fined and risk jail for providing virginity certificates.